scientific-python/cookie/docs/pages/guides/packaging_classic.md

 ```

 This will allow git archives (including the ones generated from GitHub) to also
 support versioning.
-This will only work with `setuptools_scm>=7`, which requires
+This will only work with `setuptools_scm>=7` (though adding
-Python 3.7+ (though adding the files won't hurt older versions).
+the files won't hurt older versions).

 ### Classic in-source versioning